frephs/IS24-AM21/documentation_wip/network_protocol.md

 # Network Protocol
 The network protocol we designed is meant to be implemented with both RMI and Client-Server Socket functionality.
-Both client and server are equipped with a message parser and a set of RMI interfaces which are meant to update the views in the client and call controller methods to update the model in the server.
+Both client and server are equipped with a message parser for serialized java objects sent through the network and a set of RMI interfaces which are meant to update the views in the client and call controller methods to update the model in the server.

 ## Notes on RMI
 In this documentation, only Socket Messages are rapresented as there is duality in the two approaches since every message corresponds to a remote method invocation.

 ## General Message Handling

 ## Failed Connection Handling
 After a connection is enstablished, if the servers fails to respond to a message before the timeout, the clients will try to resend the message for a maximum of 3 times.
 If the server still fails to respond, the client will close the connection and notify the user that the connection has been lost.